Healthy Homes Assessment Crofton Downs

 Crofton Downs Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building but you must ensure there is somewhere for surface and underground water to flow and to prevent it from getting inside.
-When it comes to moisture and damp it’s typically those concerns that you aren’t aware of that could become a major issue and end up causing damage to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for surface and underground water to flow and also stop it from getting into the building.
+When it is damp and moisture, it is frequently those things that you aren’t aware of that can become a big problem that can cause damage to your investment and harming the tenant’s health.

-Rental properties should have effective drainage to get rid of the stormwater and surface waters and ground water, including the proper outfall or runoff.
-Making sure that the water has a proper place to go and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties should be equipped with efficient drainage to eliminate floodwaters, surface water, and groundwater, with the proper outfall or runoff.
+Making sure that water has a location to go, and also that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-Alongside an irrigation system to stop the ingress of moisture, if your property has an enclosed space between the floor and the soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and the soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are generally a polythene sheet laid over the ground to stop any moisture from the ground from getting into the building.
-It also helps to prevent from causing damage to the flooring insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground to prevent any moisture from the ground from entering the property.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection